peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool Remove(
         PeterO.Cbor.CBORObject obj);

 If this object is an array, removes the first instance of the specified item from the array.
-If this object is a map, removes the item with the given key from the map.
+If this object is a map, removes the item with the specified key from the map.

 <b>Parameters:</b>